vrischmann/naspm/README.md

 Dead simple "power management" for my NAS.

+*Note*: this is archived because I don't have a use for it anymore as my NAS is now always on.

 # Overview

 I would like to keep my NAS shut down when not needed, but since I use it remotely I can't always start it by pressing a physical button.

 Something already exists for this, it's called [Wake-on-LAN](https://en.wikipedia.org/wiki/Wake-on-LAN) and fortunately my NAS supports it.
 This only works when connected on the LAN and I regularly need my NAS when I'm outside the house, so we need to somehow have a device that is connected both to the LAN and the internet and ask _that_ device to send the WoL packet.